learosema/hello-webgl/talk-webgl/SLIDES.md

 - GPU-specific language GL Shader language (GLSL)
 - It's like C++ with a `void main()`
-- but with built-in datatypes useful for 2d/3d
+- ...but with built-in datatypes and functions useful for 2D/3D

 ----------------------------------------------------
 # Vertex Shader Code